 There are 21 crossings of the Arrow River required from Arrowtown to Macetown and while this is easily forded in dry conditions it is a dangerous crossing after heavy rain.
 The Arrow River must be forded at least once between Macetown and Roses Hut.
 There are many other smaller creeks which will be too dangerous to cross after heavy rain.
 On a happier note the rivers will, however, start to drop almost as soon as the rain stops falling, the catchments are short and steep.

-Not a winter trip when snow would be around.
+Not a winter trip when snow is around.
 There’s a fair amount of sidling around on steep slopes and it can be extremely slippery/icy.

 other websites | Motatapu Track